adamsilver/fdpb/02-Checkout.md

 - a link to your feedback page, where users can tell you what they think of the service
 - a way for users to save a record of the transaction (for example, as a PDF)

-Whilst GDS isn't selling something to its users, all of this is applicable here.
-But there's other things to consider.
+Whilst GDS isn't selling products, much of this is applicable to the checkout flow.
+We give users an order number and details of what happens next.
+We also tell them what to do if they don't receive the order and give them a way to cancel it there and then if they spot a mistake.

-After the user places an order, their experience is, in many respects, just beginning.
-We need to continue the relationship and provide users with what they need and so forth.
+After placing the order, their experience is, in many respects, just beginning.
+The confirmation page is an opportunity to show how caring the business is even after a sale.

-Much like the Check page, a user may have made a mistake so giving them a way to cancel the order is important.
-If we do this online, we make this quick for the user, and cheap for the business.

-If users aren't signed in, this is a good opportunity to have users sign up by explaining the value they may get in doing so.
-It's up to the business to provide value though.

-Perhaps it's money off their next order, but it can be something more simple, like offering the capability to track orders or enjoying a speedier checkout experience next time.
+For those who used guest checkout (more on this later), the confirmation page is a good place to ask users to register.
+We might offer users a discount off their next order.
+Or more simply by offering users a faster experience next time (because we've got their details).

 ## Guest checkout

-Sometimes, online shops force users to sign up before they are able to place an order.
-As Jared Spool explains in The 300 Million Dollar Button[^], this is just about the worst thing we can do.
+As Jared Spool explains in The 300 Million Dollar Button[^], forcing users to register, before being able to checkout is just about the worst thing we can do.

-It puts unnecessary friction up front, for no gain at this point in time.
-Remember when we said earlier that we would offer a faster checkout experience next time?
-That's because we have the user's details in order to do this.

-But the first time they place an order, we don't have those details.
-This is why we religiously ask ourselves *why are we asking for it?* In this case, why are we asking users to register first?
-The answer to that question is invariably uncompelling.
+Earlier, on the confirmation page we told users that if they signed up they would have a faster checkout experience next time around.
+This is because we would have most of their details on record.
+But the first time they place an order, we don't have the details.

+This creates an unnecessary burden on the users up front for no gain to the user.
+Where is the user need?
+Using the Question Protocol forces us to ask ourselves why.
+The answer to this question is invariably uncompelling.

-By all means get users to sign up, by giving them genuine value, but do so at the end of a journey.
-The ease of the journey itself should build trust in the process (if we design it right).
+By all means ask users to register, by giving genuine value, but do so at the end of a journey.
+The journey itself should build trust if we design it well.

 ## Progress indicators

 Traditional advice says we should give users knowledge of their progress within a particular process.
 But this is not necessarily the case.
-There is little data that shows including one is valuable.
+There is little data that shows including one is of much value.

 ![Progress indicator](./images/Progress_indicators_2.png)